top of page

 System Services 2030+

 In this research area, the future characteristics of ancillary services (frequency-based and non-frequency-based) after completion of the energy transition be dealt with.
-If you are the successful candidate (m/f/d), you will use simulation models to investigate how the quantity and characteristics of the most important ancillary services will develop in the course of the energy transition.
-You will review historical and globally used concepts and processes for providing ancillary services for their suitability, particularly for the completed energy transitionIn particular, you will present and theoretically justify proposals for simplifying, streamlining and integrating existing concepts for ancillary services, develop these conceptually and procedurally and test them for their practical suitability using detailed simulation models of the electrical energy system.
+Simulation models will be used to investigate how the quantity and characteristics of the most important ancillary services will develop in the course of the energy transition.
+The candidate will review historical and globally used concepts and processes for providing ancillary services for their suitability, particularly for the completed energy transitionIn particular, the candidate will present and theoretically justify proposals for simplifying, streamlining and integrating existing concepts for ancillary services, develop these conceptually and procedurally and test them for their practical suitability using detailed simulation models of the electrical energy system.

 System Services 2030+